erex/tiago-temp/README.md

 #### Here we are
 Now on home machine, running RStudio.
 Having opened .Rproj file, now presented with Git tab.
 This edit of file taking place in RStudio.

+## Second (third) home edit [second edit using RStudio]
+Edit for purposes of seeing whether second push generates credentials challenge (or if credentials have been saved)